cept73/digiid-php-port-knock/README.md

 Task
 =========================================================================================================

-Linux: server DigiID firewall
+Linux: server Digi-ID firewall

 How it's works:

 1️⃣ Open on server for everybody only two ports: 80 (http), 443 (https).
 Close all others.

-2️⃣ When user enter url of server, he arrive to web-site with DigiID authentication
+2️⃣ When user enter url of server, he arrive to web-site with Digi-ID authentication

-3️⃣ If he is there for a first time, system prompts for registration.
+3️⃣ If he is here for a first time, system prompts for registration.
 User may enter secret words (which set by admin before) and became "friendly user".
 Also admin may change theirs state throw mysql.

 4️⃣ After successfull log in for  good users IPs, system will  open other ports (list can be tuned throw firewall)